hardyoyo/RodmanPottingerCookbook/recipes/Koshari.md

 splash of olive oil, until they are crispy without being entirely charred.
 If you *do* char them, don't worry, they'll still taste good.
 Boil the noodles.
 When the rice is done, everything should be ready to assemble.
-Go in this order: rice, lentis, mac, sauce, garnish.
+Go in this order: rice, lentils, mac, sauce, garnish.
 Or, refer to the cheetsheat below.

 ![Koshari Cheat Sheet](./images/koshari-cheatsheet.jpg)